boltops-tools/cody/lib/cody/help/init.md

         ├── buildspec.yml
         └── project.rb

-To tell the codebuild tool to use these files, you specify the `--type` option as a part of the other commands.
+To tell cody to use these files, you specify the `--type` option as a part of the other commands.
 Examples:

     cody deploy --type unit
     cody start --type unit